Here Comes the Future: Teaching Social Media

 Social media is vital to the future of the internet, which is an important platform for future creative thinkers and technological innovators.

 When a school ignores teaching social media, it’s largely ignoring the future.
-In a CNN.com article from July of this year, author Steven Nicholls wrote:
+In a CNN.com article, author Steven Nicholls wrote: